rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 The Senior Collections Processing Archivist is responsible for maintaining the physical spaces where collection material is housed, primarily the stacks on levels 9 and 11.
-The Senior Collections Processing Archivist will periodically conduct inventories of these spaces and maintain shelf lists and other documentation related to collection storage space.
+The Senior Collections Processing Archivist will maintain documentation related to locations and collection storage space.

 ### 13.2.1 Onsite Storage Locations